Japan·17 - 24 September 2025

 Day 4: Saturday, September 20, 2025

-We’ll begin the day with breakfast at the hotel, enjoying the view of the ocean as we get ready to enjoy our day!
+We’ll begin the day with breakfast at the hotel, enjoying the ocean view as we prepare to relish our day!

-After check-out, we’ll explore the famous 8 ‘hells’ of Beppu, a collection of unique hot springs, each with its own distinct characteristics, from bubbling mud pools to cobalt-blue waters.
+After check-out, we’ll explore Beppu's famous 8 ‘hells’, a collection of unique hot springs, each with its own distinct characteristics, from bubbling mud pools to cobalt-blue waters.
 These hot springs are not for bathing but for viewing, offering a fascinating insight into the geothermal activity beneath the region.
-While here, we’ll also try Jigoku Mushi, a local onsen-cooking method where food is cooked using the natural steam from the hot springs—a culinary experience unique to Beppu.
+We’ll also try Jigoku Mushi, a local onsen-cooking method in which food is cooked using the natural steam from the hot springs, a culinary experience unique to Beppu.

-After lunch, we’ll embark on a scenic drive to Aso.
+After lunch, we’ll take a scenic drive to Aso.
 The journey will take us through landscapes shaped by volcanic activity, with Aso’s caldera—one of the largest in the world—providing a dramatic backdrop as we approach our destination.

 Included